ultraio/docs-blockchain/docs/tutorials/smart-contracts/compile.md

 ---
-title: 'Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension'
+title: 'Tutorial - Compile Smart Contracts using the Ultra Smart Contract VS Code Extension'

 outline: [0, 5]
 order: -97
 ---

-# Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension
+# Tutorial - Compile Smart Contracts using the Ultra Smart Contract VS Code Extension

-Compiling smart contracts is very simple with the [Ultra Smart Contract Toolkit](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).
+Compiling smart contracts is very simple with the [Ultra Smart Contract VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).

 ## Prerequisites

--   Have installed the Ultra Smart Contract Toolkit Extension.
-Refer to [Install and Setup the Ultra Smart Contract Toolkit Extension Tutorial](./index.md) for more information.
+-   Have installed the Ultra Smart Contract VS Code Extension.
+Refer to [Install and Setup the Ultra Smart Contract VS Code Extension Tutorial](./index.md) for more information.

 ::: info
-The tutorial is up-to-date with version 1.4.2 of the VSCode extension
+The tutorial is up-to-date with version 1.4.2 of the VS Code extension
 :::

 ## Goal

-The goal of this tutorial is to compile smart contracts using the Ultra Smart Contract Toolkit extension.
+The goal of this tutorial is to compile smart contracts using the Ultra Smart Contract VS Code Extension.

 ## How to Compile

 There are **two ways** to compile your smart contract.

 First way is to compile using the VS Code Status Bar.
-Make sure you have the `.cpp` file open and selected and click `Compile` at the bottom of VSCode.
+Make sure you have the `.cpp` file open and selected and click `Compile` at the bottom of VS Code.

 ![](./images/compile-button.png)